bmyjacks/kb.bmyjacks.io/docs/markdown/syntax.md

 ## Headings

-In order to create a headings in Markdown, the number sign(#) helps you to do that.
+To create headings in Markdown, the number sign(#) helps you to do that.

 | Markdown         | Output           |
 | ---------------- | ---------------- |